-- QA Load (Compuware): This type of tool is used for performing load tests of database, web and also a Char-based system.
+- QA Load (Compuware): This type of tool is used for performing load tests of database, web, and also a Char-based system.

-- Load Runner (HP): This type of tool is used for web and various other kinds of applications.
+- Load Runner (HP): This type of tool is used for the web and various other kinds of applications.
 Various kinds of platforms, database and application environment is provided by this.
-In order to do an evaluation of the measurements of the performance of every component and also to the acknowledgement bottlenecks, it is used.
+In order to do an evaluation of the measurements of the performance of every component and also to the acknowledgment bottlenecks, it is used.

 - Web load (Rad view): This tool is used for comparing test metrics and running tests.

 - Rational performance tester (IBM): In order to identify the causes and presence of the performance system this tool is used.

 - Silk performer (Borland): Predictions of the behavior of e-business can be done with the help of this tool.
 These predictions are made before the deployment is done.
 And also the predictions are made with the concerns of complexity and size.